salvipeter/core-forth/README.md

  - Other then the above two wordsets, there are only a handful of extra words (see below)

  - Aside from a few very basic words, everything is written in Forth itself

+Characters are assumed to be 1 byte, but cell size is easily adjustable (default is 32 bits).

 ## Credits